Learn How to Fondue

 How to Fondue - Serving Fondue

 Don't forget to have lots of napkins available for your guests.
-Make sure to read these safety tips before your fondue night.
+Make sure to read the following safety tips before your fondue night.
 You should also make sure you're using the right type of fondue pot.

 - Fondue Burners - How to Light Them